Pedro Ximénez Phosphate

 The recipe is simple and can be adjusted to any flavour profile.
 You can make it sharper by adding more Phosphate or by using less simple syrup, or more complex by adding more or different bitters.

-In my opinion this is an absolutely brilliant soda style drink.
+In my opinion, this is a brilliant soda style drink.
 I could drink many of these.
 The best part is that this is a low alcohol drink weighing in at a mere 2% abv.
-It would be a nice buffer drink between an Old Fashioned and a Manhattan when I go sit at your bar.
+It would be a nice buffer drink between an Old Fashioned and a Manhattan when I sit at your bar.
 It is also a great drink to help rotate your sherry inventory.
-Most bars have a bottle of Harveys Bristol Cream that gathers dust on the back bar and the PX Phosphate might be a good way to keep the bottles fresh and less oxidized.
+Most bars have a bottle of Harveys Bristol Cream that gathers dust on the back bar, and the PX Phosphate might be a good way to keep the bottles fresh and less oxidized.